 Coaching is both a science and an art.
-We can learn the foundational skills in training, but ultimately we need to go on the field and practice in order to get better at it.
+Coaches can learn the foundational skills in training, but ultimately they need to go on the field and practice in order to get better at it.
 When coaches are just getting started, it may seem difficult to find clients.
 If you are aiming at an ICF credential, you will need a minimum of 100 hours of practice before you are able to apply for the accreditation.

 This is a recurring question in the trainings we offer, so we wanted to share with you some tips on how to get your first 100 hours of coaching.

 Make the most of probono hours